RS245527_42561_ae025b0115e5ab3-lpr

 Ethiopia

-After enjoying years of a growing economy, a significant number of people in Ethiopia are facing conflict, climate change, and extreme hunger.
+Despite years of a growing economy, a significant number of people in Ethiopia are still facing negative effects of climate change, as well as poverty and extreme hunger.

-The majority of Ethiopians in rural areas rely on rain-fed agriculture for their subsistence, but climate change, shortage in public and private investment in the sector, as well as conflict in some areas—and an upsurge of desert locusts in 2020-2021—have had negative effects on food production and incomes.
-As many as 20.4 million people across Ethiopia require food support, according to the World Food Program.
-It is one of four countries in East Africa where Oxfam is responding to extreme hunger.
+The majority of Ethiopians in rural areas rely on rain-fed agriculture and raising livestock for their subsistence, but climate change, shortage in public and private investment in the sector, as well as conflict in some areas have had negative effects on food production and incomes.
+As many as 6.8 million people across Ethiopia require food support, according to the World Food Program

 Oxfam is addressing urgent humanitarian needs in multiple areas, while also tackling the root causes of poverty by helping people make a decent living and adapt to and survive climate change.
 We also work to empower women and girls in all our programs and ensure women can advocate for their rights and participate in making policies that affect their lives.